 X-Ray Technology Schools in New York City

 According to the U.S. Bureau of Labor Statistics (BLS), an associate degree in radiography is the usual requirement for becoming a licensed x-ray technologist.
 In New York City, there are two community colleges and one 4-year school within the City University of New York (CUNY) system that offer associate degree programs in radiology.
-All three are less than 30 minutes away from Manhattan and are relatively easy to access by car, bus and subway.
+All three are about 40 minutes away from Manhattan and are relatively easy to access by car, bus and subway.
 Summaries of the programs can be found below, along with a table of school statistics and a paragraph about other training options for x-ray technologists.

 Comparison of Schools